 Clarkson University is fortunate to receive unique scholarships from generous donors.
 These include scholarships designed to support students who grew up in Schenectady or the Capital Region.
 Applicants are encouraged to inquire about other current opportunities.

 Teacher Opportunity Corps (TOC) Grant

 The New York State Education Department has awarded the Department of Education at Clarkson University, the Teacher Opportunity Corps (TOC) grant.
-This grant provides four $12,000 scholarships plus $3000 in Clarkson match for four minority students per year for each of the next three academic years.
+This grant provides a $19,000 scholarship for qualified candidates from historically underrepresented groups.
 This award recognizes the quality of Clarkson University’s MAT program, as only 8 of the over 200 teacher education programs in New York State received this funding.

 In addition to scholarship, students may be eligible to receive transfer credit or course waivers for previous study.
 Scholarship, course waivers and transfer credit reduce the cost of earning a degree at Clarkson University.